 You need a bag of good old-fashioned marshmallows to make these gooey treats, but seriously if you eat Lucky Charms cereal, you know the box is full of all kinds of marshmallows in fun shapes.

 Did you know there are eight different marshmallows that are called Marbits?
-Which one is your favorite, shooting stars, clovers, hearts, moons, unicorns, rainbows, horseshoes, or red balloons?
+Which is your favorite, shooting stars, clovers, hearts, moons, unicorns, rainbows, horseshoes, or red balloons?
 For me, it's gotta be the rainbow!

-Just so you know, you can buy just the Lucky Charms marshmallows.
+So that you know, you can buy just the Lucky Charms marshmallows.
 I have done this to add to other desserts, and it just doesn't hurt to have some extra marshmallows to snack on.

 💟Why you will love these crispy treats